Henry Abel Smith: Career

 Abel Smith attended Eton College and subsequently the Royal Military College, Sandhurst, where on 17 December 1919 he was commissioned as a second lieutenant into the Royal Horse Guards.
 Promoted on 17 December 1921 to lieutenant, between 1928 and 1930 he served as aide-de-camp (ADC) to Alexander Cambridge, 1st Earl of Athlone, whose daughter he later married.
 He was promoted to captain on 1 February 1930 and major on 26 June 1934.

 Scenes of jubilation as British troops liberate Brussels, 4 September 1944.
 Lieutenant Colonel Henry Abel Smith, CO of the 2nd Household Cavalry Regiment, arrives in his Staghound armoured car.

 Abel Smith served in the Second World War, where from 1941 to 1945 he commanded the 2nd Household Cavalry Regiment, leading it throughout the entire North West Europe Campaign from June 1944 shortly after D-Day to Victory in Europe Day in May 1945.
-He was awarded the Distinguished Service Order in February 1945.
+He was appointed a Companion of the Distinguished Service Order in February 1945.
 In 1944 he was promoted to lieutenant colonel and in 1946 colonel.
 He retired as a colonel in 1950.
 In 1953 he was appointed a Deputy Lieutenant of Berkshire.
 On 18 March 1958 Abel Smith was appointed Governor of Queensland in Australia and served in that office until 18 March 1966.